RandGallery/creator-tools/README.md

 `node add.js --to SOMEADDRESS --assetIds 123,456`

 This script adds NFTs to an account.
+This allows the account to receive the NFTs from another account later.

 ## Send NFTs